eduardo3g/nubank-interface/README.md

 # Nubank Clone
-As a tribute to Nubank, a company that reinvented the banking industry, I recreated the homepage of the mobile application with React Native 💜
+As a tribute to Nubank, a company that reinvented the banking industry, I recreated the homepage of their mobile application with React Native 💜

 # Technologies